ElMassimo/vite_ruby/docs/src/guide/hanami.md

 As we saw in the [development] section, [entrypoints] will be [automatically detected][entrypoints].

-In order to link the JavaScript and CSS managed by Vite in your Hanami views or templates, you can use the following helpers:
+In order to link these JavaScript and CSS [entrypoints] managed by Vite in your Hanami views or templates, you can use the following helpers:

 - <kbd>[vite_javascript][helpers]</kbd>: Renders a `<script>` tag referencing a JavaScript file